zealtv/notebook/Gyrosc to PD/index.md

 [download](gyrosc2pd.pd)

-This patch receives OSC data from (gyrosc) [gyrosc](https://www.bitshapesoftware.com/instruments/gyrosc/) , and tags them with a dynamic send object to be accesed globally via named receive objects.
+This patch receives OSC data from [gyrosc](https://www.bitshapesoftware.com/instruments/gyrosc/) , and tags them with a dynamic send object to be accessed globally via named receive objects.

 Available receives are shown on the right, and useful code snippets are provided for easy patching.